 You should keep abreast of travel alerts and warnings to guard against possible terrorist threats.
 Terrorist threats can include hijackings, bombings, shootings, kidnappings, or biological or chemical attacks.
 The risk of a terror attack may depend in large part upon your destination.
 To help prevent from becoming a terror target, you can take these steps:

 - Follow good practices for being unobtrusive, aware, and alert.

 - Avoid congregating at "American hangouts" such as bars that might be targets for terrorists.

 - Avoid speaking loudly in English when walking with groups of other Americans.

-- Avoid dressing in ways that identify you as Americans (e.g., baseball caps on backwards, American college sweatshirts).
+- Avoid dressing in ways that identify you as Americans (e.g., baseball caps on backward, American college sweatshirts).

 - Eliminate any signs or materials that identify you as part of an American organization.

 - Be alert to any danger signs at the program site such as the presence of suspicious-looking strangers or of unidentified packages.

 - Keep abreast of local news through TV, radio, and newspapers.

 - Keep in touch with personal contacts at home so that they know where to reach you in case of an emergency.